AEDC celebrates 70th anniversary June 26

 To comply with Department of Defense COVID-19 restrictions, visitors must remain in their vehicles.
 If they are required to exit their vehicle, appropriate facial coverings and social distancing will be enforced.

-For a complete listing of COVID-related policies, visit www.arnold.af.mil/coronavirus<http://www.arnold.af.mil/coronavirus>.
 Many areas of Arnold AFB are considered an industrial area, and visitors must stay on the prescribed route provided upon entry of the Main Gate and obey all traffic rules.
 The policy of the DOD is to only permit the display of specific flags which promote unity and esprit-de-corps.
-For a listing of permitted flags, please view the Secretary of Defense memo<https://media.defense.gov/2020/Jul/17/2002458783/-1/-1/1/200717-FLAG-MEMO-DTD-200716-FINAL.PDF> dated July 16, 2020.
 Any person displaying an impermissible flag will be turned away.

 For the most up-to-date event information visit the Arnold Engineering Development Complex Facebook page @ArnoldAirForceBase.